Dr. Ronald E. McNair Academic High School: Standards

-General admittance is based on a consensus of PSAT scores, academic performance from the 6th through 8th grades, extracurricular activities, and teacher recommendations.
-With the primary goal of diversity through affirmative action, the school's enrollment is based on a quota of 25% White, 25% Black, 25% Hispanic, and 25% Other (mostly Asian).
+In 1976, McNair Academic High School (then Academic High School) was established as a desegregation school.
+All applicants must test for admission, attain high test scores, and are selected based on multiple criteria, in addition to meeting the school's diversity goals.

 The school enforces a business-type dress code (though not a school uniform) for both students and teachers.
 The basic protocols dictate the following: